Neon-099/Neon-099/README.md

 🚀 About Me

-I'm a passionate developer with a keen interest in open-source projects and innovative technologies.
-My journey in the tech world has been driven by a love for solving complex problems and continuously learning new things.
+My journey in the tech world has been driven by continuously learning new things.

 🛠️ Technologies & Tools
 | Python | ![Python](python.svg) |